roksollc/react_location_weather/README.md

 Now that you're able to select a city and pass it to the new route (with the `WeatherDashboard`), you'll next need to get the city's geographic coordinates using the `MapQuest Geolocation API`.

-The `GeolocationService` is meant to be used to implement the logic to acquire the coordinates.
+As mentioned earlier, you will need to implement the functionality to get the location data via the API.
+A skeleton (`GeolocationService.js`) has been created for you with comments to help.

-Once you successfully obtain the city's coordinates, display the latitude and longitude values below the city on the page.
+Once you successfully obtain the city's coordinates, temporarily display the latitude and longitude values below the city on the page.
 This will help you verify that all is working properly.

 ---